 F: What subjects did you enjoy in school?
 Can I assume math was a big one for you?

 MG: Math was on and off.
 I didn't particularly care for high school math with the exception of geometry which I liked quite a bit.
 My Geometry teacher was a stickler for proofs and she flunked me the first go-round because I didn't do my homework.
 Problem solving has always been something I've enjoyed.
+I was really lucky to have some good high school history teachers as well.
+Two of them were both really good at getting you to forget what you know now and place yourself in the shoes of the people faced with making decisions at the time.
+Not only did you have to deal with incomplete information, you had to take in the prejudices of the age - the later being really, really difficult to do but helped immensely in making sense out of decisions that seem wacko today.

 I spent way too long getting my degree.
 Can't believe how patient my parents were in retrospect.
 A few courses stand out - took an intro to genetics class as a junior that was great.
 Got a D and felt lucky.
 The course was graded on the curve and there were folks in that class that may end up getting a Nobel - they're blow away brilliant.
 Re-took the course to erase the D and did fine the second time around but it taught me a clear lesson - I wasn't going to be a first-class researcher if I had to take a course twice when my potential competitors could ace it in one go.